 Till the specified period (communicated by NCGTC) MLI is permitted to upload and/or re-upload the input file multiple times.
 Thus, allowing MLI’s to append, edit and delete the NEW loan account information multiple times and in ‘Non Approved’ state.

-After final verification of the input file by MLI approver user account (created by their own MLI Administrator), the state of the input file is changed as ‘Approved’ state.
+After final verification of the input file by MLI approver user account (created by their own MLI Administrator) and NCGTC approval, the state of the input file is changed as ‘Approved’ state.

 Final submission of the ‘Approved’ input file for further process of Quotes Generation will be effective once MLI accepts to the ‘Management certificate - Terms & Conditions’.